How EU cloud providers actually compare

 Provider VPCs Load Balancers Gateways VPNs WAF

 VPCs and load balancers are universal.
 Beyond that, it varies.
-Open Telekom Cloud has the most complete networking stack.
-WAFs are offered by Scaleway, Gcore, Open Telekom Cloud, and StackIT.
-Managed VPNs only from Open Telekom Cloud, IONOS, and UpCloud.
+T Cloud Public has the most complete networking stack.
+WAFs are offered by Scaleway, Gcore, T Cloud Public, and STACKIT.
+Managed VPNs only from T Cloud Public, IONOS, and UpCloud.

 Managed services